 Employer Earnings = (126 – 50) x 0.5 = 38

 Throughout the experiment you will have access to on-screen calculator in which you can input different values for effort and see your earnings and your employers’ earning for that period before submitting your effort choice.
-As already mentioned there will be 10 periods in this experiment (other than the practice period), which means you will make effort choice 10 times (for 10 different employers).
-At the end of this experiment, one of the 10 periods will be randomly chosen by the computer and you and your employer final earnings will be what you and your employer earned in that chosen period.
+As already mentioned there will be 10 periods in this experiment, which means you will make an effort choice 10 times (for 10 different employers).
+At the end of this experiment, one of the 10 periods will be randomly chosen by the computer and you and your employer’s final earnings will be what you and your employer earned in that chosen period.
 It is in your interest to do your best in each period.

 Make sure you understand the instructions before proceeding.
-Next screen will ask you questions related to some arbitrary examples of what could happen in the experiment.
+The next screen will ask you questions related to some arbitrary examples of what could happen in the experiment.

 Control Questions: